zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 2. Next, we need to upload the sample training data into data science notebook, to be used for *inline data* preparation for model training in next steps.

-Click on upload and then browse to file which you desire to upload:
+Click on upload and then browse to file to be uploaded:
 ![](images/lab1-task3-upload-data.png " ")

 ## Task 6: Inline Data preparation

-1. Import below necessary python modules for executing the scripts:
+1. Import the below necessary python modules for executing the scripts

     ```Python
     import pandas as pd